dashingsoft/pyarmor/docs/topic/obfuscated-script.rst

 By default the obfuscated scripts can't be changed.

-After using :option:`--private`, the obfuscated scripts could not be imported by plain script or Python interpreter.
+After using :option:`--private`, the attributes of the obfuscated scripts could not be seen by plain script or Python interpreter.

-After using :option:`--restrict`, other plain scripts could not call any method in the obfuscated modules.
+After using :option:`--restrict`, the attributes of the obfuscated scripts are protected as :option:`--private`, and the obfuscated scripts could not be imported by plain script or Python interpreter,

 Disable all the restrictions by this command::